AlNikolaev/Minimum-sum-of-squares-clustering-on-networks/README.md

 # Execution

-After creation of an executor please run the program with the following arguments:
+After creation of an executor run it with the following five arguments:
 1. The full path to the input file.
 The format
 2. Defined number of clusters
 3. Strategy for finding initial solution ().